devunt/purple-line/LINE_PROTOCOL.md

     fetchOperations(localRev, count)

-For incoming events, long polling with fetchOperations() to the /P4 path is used.
+For incoming events, fetchOperations() calls to the HTTP path /P4 is used.
+Using the /P4 path enables long polling, where the responses block until something happens or a timeout expires.
 An HTTP 410 Gone response signals a timed out poll, in which case a new request should be issued.

 When new data arrives, a list of Operation objects is returned.
 Each Operation (except the end marker) comes with a version number, and the next localRev should be the highest revision number